 - It’s time to navigate the new normal.
 While the retail sector was going through transformation before coronavirus hit, the digital revolution will remain consistent.

 - This acceleration will introduce the future.
 In the initial days, grocery stores remained open and were essential.

 - Although they witnessed a fall in foot traffic, customer shopping patterns have seen seismic shifts over the last few months.

-- You can expect more changes going into the new year, says Eric Dalius.
+- You can expect more changes going into the new year, says EJ Dalius

-- Despite behavioral changes, stores were quick enough in ensuring that customers felt safe with the utilization of PPE, checkout floor labels/markings and aisle, and social distancing rules and shopper count restrictions inside the stores.
+- Despite behavioral changes, stores were quick enough in ensuring that customers felt safe with the utilization of PPE, checkout floor labels/markings and aisles, and social distancing rules, and shopper count restrictions inside the stores.

 Time to rise and shine

 Since the outbreak, retailers and customers alike have been coping with the challenges of face masks, empty racks, and rising prices and convoluted supply chains.
 However, times of uncertainty and crisis can be clinical in discovering improved business pathways.

 Retailers can just start with reducing their product range, which would simplify functions.
 They can stock the high-demand items.
 Traditional grocery retailers applied this strategy during the peak of the crisis.

 - Grocery retailers from the middle-market are emerging from the virus’ unprecedented and continued strain on their business.